-Croatia: HEP Supply still holding major market share vs GEN-I & RWE12.
-March 2015. / SEE Energy News
+Croatia: HEP Supply still holding major market share vs GEN-I & RWE, SEE Energy News

 HEP Supply is preparing to offer the service of electricity supply in other countries within the region, too, but only when the necessary market preconditions have been created for this.
 The electricity market in Croatia was opened back in 2008, however, it was only in mid-2013 that a larger number of alternative suppliers entered the market.
 In spite of the great competition, HEP Supply has preserved the leading role in the supply of electricity to customers, Tina Jakaša, director of HEP Supply stated.